 - Tap "Medical ID."

-- Toggle on "Show When Locked."
-Turn this on if you want people to be able to access your Medical ID, including emergency contacts, without unlocking your iPhone.
+It's also important to toggle on "Show When Locked."
+When this is turned on, people will be able to access your Medical ID, including emergency contacts, without unlocking your iPhone.

 Turn on Emergency SOS for fast and automatic access to help